bioexcel/qmmm_bpg/system_preparation/system_preparation.rst

 System preparation using AMBERTools software package
 ----------------------------------------------------

 `AMBERTools <https://ambermd.org/AmberTools.php>`_ is a free suite provided by the AMBER software package developers that provides all the tools needed to prepare a biological system.
 It includes AMBER forcefields for proteins, lipids, sugars, nucleic acids and drug-like molecules.
-Also provides all the tools needed to derive ad-hoc parameters for special residues such as chromophores and organic products.
+Also provides all the tools needed to derive ad-hoc parameters for special residues such as chromophores and other organic molecules.
 AMBER also provides a lot of useful `tutorials <https://ambermd.org/tutorials/>`_.

+To showcase the process, we are going to provide an overview of the AMBERTools system preparation process as well as we encourage you to have a look to the `AMBER tutorials <https://ambermd.org/tutorials/>`_.

+AMBERtools provides a tool named LEap, which is able to read coordinate files (such as PDB, MOL2, ...) and build AMBER topology and coordinate files (PARM7, RST7, ...).
+LEap comes in two flavours: `xleap` with a rudimentary GUI and `tleap` with only a terminal input line.